Table of Contents

-It goes without saying that assigning a photo for each stocked item is crucial to effective inventory management.
+Assigning a photo for each stocked item is crucial to effective inventory management.
 After all, our brains process images 60,000 times faster than text; hence, stock photos are an exemplary approach to visual inventory tracking.

-When using visual reminders, it is important to photograph each stocked jewelry piece with utmost precision and clarity in order to have a real-life representation of what you have on hand, especially with pieces that are almost alike.
+When using visual reminders, it is important to photograph each stocked jewelry piece with utmost precision and clarity to have a real-life representation of what you have on hand, especially with pieces that are almost alike.
 It helps avoid confusion on your end and offers relief knowing that the items you’re looking at are the actual products and not just a close variant.

 The biggest benefit of all is the fact that you can capture as many stock images as you want in such a short amount of time without compromising quality.
-This is a great time saver, especially for all-around entrepreneurs and those who may not have adequate photography knowledge or without sufficient financial resources to hire professional photographers.
+This is a great time saver, especially for all-around entrepreneurs and those who may not have adequate photography knowledge or are without sufficient financial resources to hire professional photographers.
 The GemLightbox requires no technical training or grand photography setup, so you can start shooting anytime, anywhere.